ice987987/ioBroker.wiserbyfeller/README.md

 * To dim set the `bri` attribute between `1` and `10000` (e.g. set `bri` to `5000`, means 50% of brightness)

 <!--
-**The Embedded Web Interface**
-Еven without the mobile app, Wiser-by-Feller WLAN device can be set and controlled through a browser and WiFi connection of a mobile phone, tablet or PC (please make sure, that the device is not connetced to the cloud service -> see reset guideline in the manual).
+**The Embedded Web Interface from Wiser-by-Feller WLAN device** Еven without the mobile app, Wiser-by-Feller WLAN device can be set and controlled through a browser and WiFi connection of a mobile phone, tablet or PC (please make sure, that the device is not connetced to the cloud service -> see reset guideline in the manual of the device).

 Procedure:
 1. Install Wiser-by-Feller WLAN device